Me Ol' Bamboo

 The song and dance are performed by Dick Van Dyke and about fifteen other men.
 On Remembering Chitty Chitty Bang Bang with Dick Van Dyke, Van Dyke says that "Me Ol' Bamboo" was the most difficult dancing act he ever undertook.

 In the film, Caractacus Potts does the dance to escape an angry victim of his malfunctioning hair-cutting machine.
 The dance involves the use of bamboo sticks as props.
 At the end of the dance, Potts collects enough money to buy Chitty.

-The song is a light-spirited song about different men and their various usages of cane-like apparatuses.
+The song is a light-spirited song about different people and their various usages of cane-like apparatuses.
 Songwriter/lyricist Robert B. Sherman was inspired to write the song by his own use of a bamboo walking stick, which he used after a World War II knee injury.

 It is very similar to the song "Step in Time" from Mary Poppins, also written by the Sherman brothers, with a dance choreographed by Breaux and Wood, and performed by Van Dyke.
 Both songs are also loosely based on the popular British music hall (vaudeville) repetitive action song "Knees Up Mother Brown".